-- Rezone corridor-fronting residential blocks to the Commercial Residential Neighborhood (CRN) Zone, and institutional properties, such as properties used for religious assembly, and single-use commercial shopping centers to Commercial Residential Town (CRT) to promote sustainable development patterns, provide housing options, and support transportation safety enhancements in the Plan area. - Establish an overlay zone to define neighborhood residential building types, prioritize development standards that further compact growth and transportation safety, and explore modifications, as necessary to achieve transitions in height, mass, and scale.
-The overlay zone will apply to properties recommended for rezoning by this Plan. - Confirm existing zoning for remaining residential properties. - Promote new infill development at religious institutional properties, at proposed BRT stops, and on properties along the corridor. - Provide technical corrections to properties that were rezoned via the 2014 District Map Amendment.
+- Rezone corridor-fronting residential blocks to the CRN Zone, and rezone institutional properties, such as those used for religious assembly and single-use commercial shopping centers, to CRT to promote sustainable development patterns, provide housing options, and support transportation safety enhancements in the Plan area. - Establish an overlay zone to promote a diverse range of housing options in a compact, transit-oriented form of growth that supports BRT, creates complete communities, and improves safety for all travelers, with a priority on the most vulnerable people.
+The overlay zone will apply to properties recommended for rezoning by this Plan and consider elements including building placement, site coverage, provision of public open space, and uses to transition from the corridor to the neighborhoods. - Confirm existing zoning for remaining residential properties. - Promote new infill development at religious institutional properties, at proposed BRT stops, and on properties along the corridor. - Provide technical corrections to properties that were rezoned via the 2014 District Map Amendment.